MarioniLab/miloDE/README.md

 ## If you plan to use parallelisation (desired for big datasets), please install BiocParallel:
 BiocManager::install("BiocParallel")

-## Not an immidiate functional of miloDE, but we illustrate in our vignette how to adapt WGCNA approach to discover DE patterns and co-regulated gene modules.
+## Not an immediate functionality of miloDE, but we illustrate in our vignette how to adapt WGCNA approach to discover DE patterns and co-regulated gene modules.
 If you want to perform similar analysis, please install Seurat and scWGCNA:
 install.packages('Seurat')
 devtools::install_github("neurorestore/Augur")